 Don't Draw Equity Out of Your Home

 Often when people refinance, they withdraw their home's equity, which might be used to start home improvements, pay off debt, finance a wedding, or fund college education.
 But when you withdraw equity, you are extending the life of the loan and increasing the amount of interest you will pay.
 You're cashing out on your investment.

 If you use the money to pay off unsecured credit cards, you'll put your home at risk if you're no longer able to make mortgage payments.
 You may also end up underwater on your mortgage, because of the changing value in home prices.
 If you withdraw the equity and own less than 20% of your home, you may pay private mortgage insurance (PMI) again.
 Leaving equity in your home protects your abode and your financial future.

 Don't Refinance to an ARM

-Also be sure that you are not having PMI or other insurance options added onto your mortgage if you do not owe more than eighty percent of the value of your home.
-Some mortgage companies will require or add these in and drive up your mortgage payment with the cost of these unnecessary services.
+Be sure PMI isn't added on if you don't owe more than 80% of your home's value.
+Some mortgage companies will require or add in insurance, and drive up your mortgage payment with the cost of these unnecessary services.